soniabrami/toddmotto.github.io/_posts/2016-03-19-component-events-event-emitter-output-angular-2.md

 }
 {% endhighlight %}

-Note how we've used `(counterChange)` with brackets around it, this tells Angular that this is an event binding, similar to `(click)`.
+Note how we've used `(counterChange)` with parentheses around it, this tells Angular that this is an event binding, similar to `(click)`.
 Now we need to mirror this API inside the `CounterComponent`.

 ### @Output and EventEmitter